quantombone/exemplarsvm/demos/README.md

 Inside this directory you will find two demo files, one to show off Exemplar-svm training, and the other to show how to apply a pre-trained ensemble of exemplars on a test-set of images.
 These demos are meant to work with the PASCAL VOC 2007 dataset, so let's download some data!

-This quickstart guide assumes you have hardcoded "/nfs/baikal/tmalisie/pascal/VOCdevkit/" into the function load_data_directory.m, as well as the results folder "/nfs/baikal/tmalisie/esvm-data/" into "load_results_directory.m"

 ## Installing PASCAL VOC 2007 trainval/test sets
 ``` sh
 $ mkdir /nfs/baikal/tmalisie/pascal #Make a directory for the PASCAL VOC data